-- a) In making such demonstration, the owner or operator shall submit a report to the Agency that demonstrates an alternative cause within 180 days after the date of submission of the confirmation samples pursuant to Section 841.300 of this Part.
+a) In making such demonstration, the owner or operator shall submit a report to the Agency that demonstrates an alternative cause within 180 days after the date of submission of the confirmation samples pursuant to Section 841.300 of this Part.
+In order to demonstrate an alternative cause, the report must describe and justify a specific cause, with documentation that establishes the existence of the asserted error, natural cause, or alternate contamination source.1

-In order to demonstrate an alternative cause, the report must describe and justify a specific cause, with documentation that establishes the existence of the asserted error, natural cause, or alternate contamination source. - b) The Agency shall provide a written response within 90 days to the owner or operator based upon the written demonstration and any other relevant information submitted by the owner or operator that specifies either: - 1) Concurrence with the written demonstration; or - 2) Non-concurrence with the written demonstration and the reasons for non-concurrence. - c) An owner or operator who receives a written response of non-concurrence pursuant to subsection (b) shall - submit a corrective action plan in accordance with the requirements of this Subpart -and initiate closure or a closure plan in accordance with the requirements of Subpart D of this Part within 90 days of the day the Agency's non-concurrence was mailed to the owner or operator; or - 2) appeal the Agency's decision of non-concurrence to the Board within 35 days of the day the Agency's non-concurrence was mailed to the owner or operator.
+- b) The Agency shall provide a written response within 90 days to the owner or operator based upon the written demonstration and any other relevant information submitted by the owner or operator that specifies either: - 1) Concurrence with the written demonstration; or - 2) Non-concurrence with the written demonstration and the reasons for non-concurrence. - c) An owner or operator who receives a written response of non-concurrence pursuant to subsection (b) shall - 1) submit a corrective action plan in accordance with the requirements of this Subpart_and initiate closure or a closure plan in accordance with the requirements of Subpart D of this Part within 90 days of the day the Agency's non-concurrence was mailed to the owner or operatorand close all units, releases from which have caused an exceedence of the groundwater quality standard at the compliance point, as provided in Subpart D of this Part and in accordance with Section 841.405 of this Part; or a) In making such demonstration, the owner or operator shall submit a report to the Agency that demonstrates an alternative cause and provides the rationale used in such a determination within 180 days after the date of submission of the confirmation samples pursuant to Section 841.300 of this Part.